 WW2 German Military Contract ARSA Wristwatch

-An undelivered WW2 German Wehrmacht contract wristwatch by Unitas / ARSA.
+A WW2 German Wehrmacht "cancelled order" wristwatch by Unitas / ARSA.

-German military watch collectors will be familiar with the name ARSA (Auguste Reymond Société Anonyme), as this was the name used by the Unitas watch company on the dials of their wartime watches supplied to the Deutsche Heer.
-However, after the war, Unitas rebranded this Wehrmacht watch, which retains their calibre 174 ARSA named movement inside, while on the outside they milled off the German DH numbers and impressed the alteration with a "Stainless Steel Swiss) marking.
-The wartime ARSA dial was also changed to a white "Unitas" version, which would have been familiar to any soldier who might have seen the ATP types used by the British Army.
+German military watch collectors will be familiar with the name ARSA (Auguste Reymond Société Anonyme), as this was the name used by the Unitas watch company on the dials of their wartime watches they had supplied to the Deutsche Heer.
+However, after the war, Unitas took the marketing step and rebranded this Wehrmacht watch, which retains their calibre 174 ARSA signed movement, while on the outside they machined off the German DH numbers and impressed the concave disc with a "Stainless Steel Swiss" marking to further mask the work done.
+The first wartime ARSA dial would have been black and this was also changed to a white "Unitas" version, a colour choice that would have been familiar to any soldier who might have been issued an ATP type watch, as used by the British Army.

 Presented in "original" condition and working order.